neha-deshpande001/Pseudo-Random-Number-Generators/README.md

 After doing some research, I realized that this is a largely-studied field in computer science.
 One inuitive way to determine if a pseudo-random number generator is good is to use the chi-squared test.
 In actually testing the generator, I would perform a chi-squared test and then graph the data.
 I also decided to test some other generators including generators in the C++ random library.
 This respository aims to test just how random these pseudo-random number generators are.

-In coding this project, I gained a much deeper understanding of pseudo-random number generators and how they work.
-I was able to apply statistics that I have learned in school.
-I also was able to become more conversant in using the matplotlib-cpp library to graph data.
+In creating this project, I gained a much deeper understanding in the following aspects of computer science:
+- Pseudo-random number generators
+- Using the matplotlib-cpp library to graph data
+- Function pointers and various data structures in C++
+- Applying statistics that I learned in school to a real project

 ## Background